alpernae/bugbounty/README.md

-**BugBounty & Pentesting Resources - A Comprehensive Collection**
+**BugBounty & Security Testing Resources - A Comprehensive Collection**

 🔐 *Empowering the security community, one repository at a time* 🔐

-**Welcome to my Bug Bounty and Penetration Testing Resources Repository!**
+**Welcome to my Bug Bounty and Security Testing Resources Repository!**

 This repository is designed to be a comprehensive collection of resources, tools, and notes that I've gathered and created throughout my bug bounty and pentesting journey.
 My goal is to provide a centralized hub for fellow security enthusiasts to learn, explore, and expand their skills.